 Anthony Coxeter is a playwright and Creative Director of Elective Affinities, a production house at the intersection of arts and interests.
-Since being a founding member of the internationally-distributed literary journal The Lifted Brow, he has lectured in politics, history and literature at the University of Sydney, served as a dramaturge for choreographic works across Australia, including as a consultant for the Western Australian Academy of Performing Arts, and is the current project leader for the Greater Coombs Legacy Project, a cross-sector initiative that engages critically with the diverse legacies of H.C.
+Since being a founding member of the literary journal The Lifted Brow, he has lectured in politics, history and literature at the University of Sydney, served as a dramaturge for choreographic works across Australia, including as a consultant for the Western Australian Academy of Performing Arts, and is the current project leader for the Greater Coombs Legacy Project, a cross-sector initiative that engages critically with the diverse legacies of H.C.
 ‘Nugget’ Coombs.

 Sebastián Silva is a Chilean-born architect.
 Having previously completed his Masters in Architectural Restoration at the Universidad Politecnica de Cataluña in Barcelona, he has an international portfolio of built work, beginning with innovative social housing projections in Santiago, the collaborative public installation ‘Pavilion 8 Quebradas’, the Observatorio Acustica in Patagonia (an architectural intervention at the convergence of two rivers), and most recently, a German-funded architectural film project in collaboration with the director Ernesto Bauer.

 Date & Location

 Monday 18 September 2017 - Wednesday 20 September 2017